grigorescu/Brownian/README.md

 + Edit ```BROWNIAN_PATH``` at the top of Brownian/lib/python2.X/site-packages/Brownian/wsgi.py to the location of your virtualenv directory.
 + If you're not using Python 2.7, edit ```PYTHON_VER``` at the top of wsgi.py.
 + If you're not installing Brownian to the server's root directory, edit ```DAJAXICE_MEDIA_PREFIX``` in settings.py.
++ If you'd like to have your static files somewhere other than ```/static```, change ```STATIC_URL``` in settings.py.
+Please make sure to leave a trailing slash.
 + In your virtualenv, run ```./bin/django-admin.py syncdb```.
++ In settings.py, modify the ```DATABASES``` setting to have the full path to your newly created SQLite file, at the root of your virtualenv.
+Make sure that both the file and the parent directory are writable by Apache.
 + Edit your Apache config to include:

 ```conf